Alvaromah/InventorySample/docs/2 Architecture Overview/Architecture Overview.md

 Services contains the core functionality of the application.
 We distinguish two kinds of services:

--	**Application Services** – refers to those services implementing functionality regardless of the business of the application.
+-	**Application Services** – implement core functionality needed by the infrastructure of the application.
+This functionality in independent of the business of the application and can be reused in other solutions.
 Examples of application services are Navigation Service or Message Service that can be reused for any other application.
 -	**Domain Services** (or Business Services) – implements the functionality specific for the business of the application.
 Examples of domain services are Customer Services or Product Services that are specific for a product management application.

 The following diagram shows the two group of services used in this application: